MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Required Low Level API
 ----------------------

-Some four Low Level APIs are required to connect the display engine on the display driver.
+Some four Low Level APIs are required to connect the Graphical Engine on the display driver.
 The functions are listed in ``LLUI_DISPLAY_impl.h``.

 * ``LLUI_DISPLAY_IMPL_initialize`` : The initialization function is called when MicroEJ application is calling ``MicroUI.start()``.
 Before this call, the display is useless and don't need to be initialized.
 This function consists in initializing the LCD driver and in filling the given structure ``LLUI_DISPLAY_SInitData``.
 This structure has to contain pointers on two binary semaphores (see after), the back buffer address (see :ref:`section_display_modes`), the display *virtual* size in pixels and optionally the display *physical* size in pixels.
 The display *virtual* size is the size of the area where the drawings are visible.
 The display *physical* size is the required memory size where the area is located.
 Virtual memory size is: ``display_width * display_height * bpp / 8``.
 On some devices the memory width (in pixels) is higher than virtual width.
 In this way, the graphics buffer memory size is: ``memory_width * memory_height * bpp / 8``.

-* ``LLUI_DISPLAY_IMPL_binarySemaphoreTake`` and ``LLUI_DISPLAY_IMPL_binarySemaphoreGive``: The display engine requires two binary semaphores to synchronize its internal states.
+* ``LLUI_DISPLAY_IMPL_binarySemaphoreTake`` and ``LLUI_DISPLAY_IMPL_binarySemaphoreGive``: The Graphical Engine requires two binary semaphores to synchronize its internal states.
 The binary semaphores must be configured in a state such that the semaphore must first be *given* before it can be *taken* (this initialization must be performed in ``LLUI_DISPLAY_IMPL_initialize`` function).
 Two distinct functions have to be implemented to *take* and *give* a binary semaphore.

 * ``LLUI_DISPLAY_IMPL_flush``: According the display buffer mode (see :ref:`section_display_modes`), the ``flush`` function has to be implemented.
 This function must not be blocking and not performing the copy directly.
 Another OS task or a dedicated hardware must be configured to perform the buffer copy.

 Optional Low Level API
 ----------------------

 Several optional Low Level API are available in ``LLUI_DISPLAY_impl.h``.
-They are already implemented as *weak* functions in the display engine and return no error.
+They are already implemented as *weak* functions in the Graphical Engine and return no error.
 These optional features concern the display backlight and constrast, display characteristics (is colored display, double buffer), colors conversions (see :ref:`display_pixel_structure` and :ref:`display_lut`), etc. Refer to each function comment to have more information about the default behavior.

 Painter Low Level API
 ---------------------

 All MicroUI drawings (available in ``Painter`` class) are calling a native function.
 The MicroUI native drawing functions are listed in ``LLUI_PAINTER_impl.h``.
-The implementation must take care about a lot of constraints: synchronization between drawings, graphical engine notification, MicroUI ``GraphicsContext`` clip and colors, flush dirty area, etc. The principle of implementing a MicroUI drawing function is described in the chapter :ref:`display_drawing_native`.
+The implementation must take care about a lot of constraints: synchronization between drawings, Graphical Engine notification, MicroUI ``GraphicsContext`` clip and colors, flush dirty area, etc. The principle of implementing a MicroUI drawing function is described in the chapter :ref:`display_drawing_native`.

 An implementation of ``LLUI_PAINTER_impl.h`` is already available on MicroEJ Central Repository.
-This implementation respects the synchronization between drawings, the graphical engine notification, reduce (when possible) the MicroUI ``GraphicsContext`` clip constraints and update (when possible) the flush dirty area.
+This implementation respects the synchronization between drawings, the Graphical Engine notification, reduce (when possible) the MicroUI ``GraphicsContext`` clip constraints and update (when possible) the flush dirty area.
 This implementation does not perform the drawings.
 It only calls the equivalent of drawing available in ``ui_drawing.h``.
 This allows to simplify how to use a GPU (or a third-party library) to perform a drawing: the ``ui_drawing.h`` implementation has just to take in consideration the  MicroUI ``GraphicsContext`` clip and colors and flush dirty area.
-Synchronization with the graphical engine is already performed.
+Synchronization with the Graphical Engine is already performed.

-In addition to the implementation of ``LLUI_PAINTER_impl.h``, an implementation of ``ui_drawing.h`` is already available in graphical engine (in *weak* mode).
+In addition to the implementation of ``LLUI_PAINTER_impl.h``, an implementation of ``ui_drawing.h`` is already available in Graphical Engine (in *weak* mode).
 This allows to implement only the functions the GPU is able to perform.
 For a given drawing, the weak function implementation is calling the equivalent of drawing available in ``ui_drawing_soft.h``.
-This file lists all drawing functions implemented by the graphical engine.
+This file lists all drawing functions implemented by the Graphical Engine.

-The graphical engine implementation of ``ui_drawing_soft.h`` is performing the drawings in software.
+The Graphical Engine implementation of ``ui_drawing_soft.h`` is performing the drawings in software.
 However some drawings can call another ``ui_drawing.h`` function.
 For instance ``UI_DRAWING_SOFT_drawHorizontalLine`` is calling ``UI_DRAWING_fillRectangle`` in order to use a GPU if available.
 If not available, the weak implementation of ``UI_DRAWING_fillRectangle`` is calling ``UI_DRAWING_SOFT_fillRectangle`` and so on.

 The BSP implementation is also allowed to call ``ui_drawing_soft.h`` algorithms, one or several times per function to implement.
 For instance, a GPU may be able to draw an image whose format is RGB565.
 But if the image format is ARGB1555, BSP implementation can call ``UI_DRAWING_SOFT_drawImage`` function.

 Graphical Engine API
 --------------------

-Graphical engine provides a set of functions to interact with the C archive.
+The Graphical Engine provides a set of functions to interact with the C archive.
 The functions allow to retrieve some drawing characteristics, synchronize drawings between them, notify the end of flush and drawings, etc.

 The functions are available in ``LLUI_DISPLAY.h``.